-See the complete list of top 9 network access control (NAC) solutions.
+To compare Aruba ClearPass against their competition, see the complete list of top network access control (NAC) solutions.

 Aruba, a Hewlett Packard Enterprise (HPE) company, provides mobility and IoT solutions for organizations of all sizes.
-With infrastructure services offered as software from the public or private cloud, Aruba enables secure connectivity for mobile and IoT.
+A pioneer in wireless networking, Aruba now offers infrastructure services as software from the public or private cloud to enable secure connectivity for a wide range of devices including mobile and IoT.
 The company was founded in 2003 and is a wholly owned subsidiary of HPE.

 Aruba ClearPass is deployed in high-volume authentication environments (e.g. 10+ million authentications a day) as well as distributed environments requiring local authentication survivability across multiple geographies (e.g. 30 points of presence).
-The company also maintains over 120+ third party integrations (firewalls, SIEMs, MDM/EMM, Network Access Devices, etc.).
+Users report a 25,000 concurrent user appliance can “easily handle between 250 and 300 authentications per second.”
+The company also maintains an extensive list of third party integrations (firewalls, SIEMs, MDM/EMM, Network Access Devices, etc.).

 When ClearPass is running in FIPS Approved mode, it utilizes a FIPS 140 2 validated cryptographic module.
 It is also on the U.S. Department of Defense Unified Capabilities Approved Products List (UC-APL).

 - Multiple enforcement methods (RADIUS, TACACS, SNMP) supported as well as the OnConnect proprietary non-RADIUS enforcement

 - User database options for Active Directory, LDAP, and SQL

 - Device fingerprinting and comprehensive posture assessment identifies type and model name, MAC address, IP address, network interface card vendor, operating system and version